 Another contributor to smishing’s success?
 It plays on our fears.
 Smishing messages regularly include language that demands the recipient provide something at that moment before it’s too late.
 We’re more likely to react if a message appears to be from that friend in Ohio asking to send money ASAP (they’ll explain later!) or from your bank urging you to confirm your account information before your account is suspended.

-What does a smishing scam look like?
+Smishing example: What does a smishing atttack look like?

 In England, the National Health Service (NHS) had to warn the public that any text appearing to be from the organization with the following message was a scam: